jrnl-org/jrnl/docs/plugins.md

 I added this feature because *jrnl* was overall working well for me, but I found myself maintaining a private fork so I could have a slightly customized export format.
-Implemeneting (import and) export plugins was seen as a way to maintain my custom exporter without the need to maintaining my private fork.
+Implementing (import and) export plugins was seen as a way to maintain my custom exporter without the need to maintaining my private fork.

 This implementation tries to keep plugins as light as possible, and as free of